quicwg/base-drafts/draft-ietf-quic-transport.md

 The receiver only sends MAX_STREAM_DATA in the "Recv" state.
 A receiver can send STOP_SENDING in any state where it has not received a RST_STREAM frame;
 that is states other than "Reset Recvd" or "Reset Read".
-However there is little value in sending a STOP_SENDING frame after all stream data has been received in the "Data Recvd" state.
-A sender could receive these frames in any state as a result of delayed delivery of packets.
+However there is little value in sending a STOP_SENDING frame in the "Data Recvd" state, since all stream data has been received.

+A sender could receive either of these two frames in any state as a result of delayed delivery of packets.

 ## Bidirectional Stream States {#stream-bidi-states}